The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 Diabetes

-People living with diabetes are more prone to health conditions including dehydration and erectile dysfunction.
+People living with diabetes are more prone to health conditions including dehydration and ED.
 High blood sugar levels can damage blood vessels and nerves, including those that control erections.
 High blood sugar levels can also increase urine production as the body attempts to excrete excess sugar.
 If not replenished by adequate fluid intake, it can lead to dehydration.

-Can Dehydration Cause Erectile Dysfunction?
+Can Dehydration Cause ED?

 Hydration is essential for overall health.
 If the body is dehydrated, side effects such as experiencing a difficulty in achieving or sustaining an erection can occur.
 Dehydration can cause erectile dysfunction in the following ways: